BTCDecoded/blvm-commons/docs/security/CRITICAL_SECURITY_CONTROLS.md

 This document identifies the minimum required security controls that MUST be in place before BTCDecoded can undergo a proper security audit.
 These controls establish the baseline security posture required for audit readiness.

 **Current Status**: BTCDecoded consensus layer is **complete and ready for audit**.
-All consensus integrity controls (A-001 through A-005) are fully implemented.
-Governance-app has placeholder implementations (excluded from this review scope).
+All consensus integrity controls (A-001 through A-005) are fully implemented. bllvm-commons has placeholder implementations (excluded from this review scope).

-**Audit Readiness**: ✅ **CONSENSUS LAYER READY** - All consensus integrity controls are complete.
-Governance-app placeholders are separate concern.
+**Audit Readiness**: ✅ **CONSENSUS LAYER READY** - All consensus integrity controls are complete. bllvm-commons placeholders are separate concern.

 ## Control Categories & Definitions